Skip to main content

 About Miklavatn

 Miklavatn is a protected nature reserve in the Skagafjörður region of Northwest Iceland, encompassing 1,484.5 hectares of valuable wetland habitat.
-The name translates to 'Big Lake' in Icelandic, referring to the central lake around which the reserve's extensive wetland ecosystem has developed.
+[1] The name translates to "Big Lake" in Icelandic, referring to the central lake around which the reserve's extensive wetland ecosystem has developed.
 Protected since 1977, Miklavatn was recognized for its exceptional importance as breeding habitat for numerous waterbird species.
-The reserve lies within the dramatic Tröllaskagi Peninsula, a mountainous region of northern Iceland known for its towering peaks, deep valleys, and high concentration of Icelandic horses.
+The reserve lies at the head of the western shore of Skagafjörður, in the lowland farming district of Borgarsveit, with the mountainous Tröllaskagi Peninsula rising to the east and northeast.
 Today, Miklavatn stands as one of Northwest Iceland's premier wetland conservation sites, where strict seasonal closures protect nesting birds from disturbance.

 Wildlife Ecosystems

-Miklavatn's extensive wetlands support robust populations of breeding waterbirds that make this area one of northern Iceland's most important bird conservation sites.
+Miklavatn's extensive wetlands support robust populations of breeding waterbirds, making the area one of northern Iceland's most important bird conservation sites.
 The lake and surrounding marshes provide ideal nesting habitat for numerous duck species, waders, and other wetland-dependent birds characteristic of Iceland's northern regions.
-Common breeding species include various diving and dabbling ducks, as well as wading birds that feed in the shallow wetland areas.
-The reserve's seasonal closure from May 1st to July 15th protects these populations during the critical nesting and chick-rearing period.
-The combination of open water, marsh vegetation, and wet meadows creates diverse microhabitats supporting different bird species with varying nesting requirements.
+The reserve is registered with BirdLife International as an internationally important bird area.
+[1]) The reserve's seasonal closure from May 1st to July 15th protects these populations during the critical nesting and chick-rearing period.
+[2] The combination of open water, marsh vegetation, and wet meadows creates diverse microhabitats supporting different bird species with varying nesting requirements.

 Flora Ecosystems